-Microsoft has been able to surprise us both in software and hardware - with the new Surface Pro X being a dual hardware surprise both because it's an ultra-expensive tablet with a chip ARM That carries an initial price tag of no less than 1,000 dollars and is due to the same chip ARM Which is responsible for operating it and is the first of its kind cooperation between two huge companies.
+Microsoft has managed to surprise us with both software and hardware - with the new Surface Pro X being a double hardware surprise, both due to the fact that it is a particularly luxurious tablet with a chip ARM That carries an initial price tag of no less than 1,000 dollars and is due to the same chip ARM Which is responsible for operating it and is the first of its kind cooperation between two huge companies.

 The tablet body is made of anodized aluminum with a tiny thickness of only 5.3 millimeters and a weight of 762 grams (not including a keyboard cover), with a silent passive cooling system inside and with the same comfortable built-in leg that we know from other modern Surface Pros.
 It's an absolutely impressive machine in all aspects, with a price that illustrates this well: 1,000 dollars as the basis for a model with 8GB of dynamic memory and drive SSD Of 128GB supports a nimble NVMe standard, 1,300 dollars for a model with 8GB's RAM And drive storage Of 256GB and no less than 1,700 dollars per model with storage Of 512GB and memory of 16GB.

 For devout hardware enthusiasts, the Microsoft SQ1 chip created in collaboration with Qualcomm may be at the heart of the announcement.
 This is a custom version of the Snapdragon 8cx chip introduced earlier this year as the engine for Windows on ARM, With a maximized 3GHz operating frequency for the inside Kryo 495 cores and a built-in graphical kernel called Adreno 485 that guarantees processing performance of up to 2,100GFLOPS in 16 Bit precision calculations, or 1,050GFLOPS in 32 Plus core precision calculations In the new Ice Lake processors from home Intel.